Skip to main content

 Quickstart: LangChainGo with Ollama

-Get started with running your first program using LangChainGo and Ollama.
+Get started by running your first program with LangChainGo and Ollama.
 Ollama provides the most straightforward method for local LLM inference across all computer platforms.

 1. Ollama: Download and install Ollama.